INDEPENDENT CONTRACTOR AGREEMENT and POLICY & PROCEDURE MANUAL

 Associate-Licensee, within 24 hours after preparing, signing, or receiving same, shall submit to Broker, or Broker’s designated licensee: (i) all documents which may have a material effect upon the rights and duties of principals in a transaction, (ii) any documents or other items connected with a transaction pursuant to this Agreement in the possession of or available to Associate-Licensee; and (iii) all documents associated with any real estate transaction in which Associate-Licensee is a principal.

 7. TRUST FUNDS:

 Licensee acknowledges and understands that all earnest money deposits shall NEVER ever be handled by Licensee.
 Licensee should notify escrow immediately to arrange for any earnest money deposits needing to be picked up or have client deliver directly to escrow.
 Licensee shall never receive ANY funds from clients nor receive ANY cash payments from clients.

 A. TO BROKER: Compensation shall be charged to parties who enter into listing or other agreements for services requiring a real estate license as follows:

-SALES: $595 per transaction plus cloud transaction storage (5 years required by DRE) $95, per million dollars.
+SALES: $595 per transaction per million dollars plus cloud transaction storage (5 years required by DRE) $95 per million dollars.
 Buyer and Seller are considered separate transactions.
 E&O insurance is included free.